World's best boutique hotel for 2019 revealed

 Describing winning twice as a "dream come true," Siawarta said the team at Awarta were continually challenging themselves to "keep the experience alive and spark surprises where they are least expected."

-All of the winners were chosen from a list of more than 300 nominees across over 80 different countries.
+All of the winners were chosen from a list of more than 300 nominees across more than 80 countries.

 During the judging process, each property received a personal visit from an experienced hotel judge to ensure a truly authentic guest experience.